What is the average cost of life insurance in the UK?

 Key findings from our life insurance pricing research:

-- Whole of life insurance is the most expensive life insurance product due to its lifelong cover
+- Whole of life insurance costs an average of £181.91 per month, and is the most expensive life insurance product due to its lifelong cover

-- Smoking status and age have a major impact on premiums and, when combined at older ages, can drive costs up considerably
+- The average cost of term life insurance for smokers is £28.28 per month.
+Smoking and age have a major impact on premiums and, when combined at older ages, can drive costs up considerably.

 In 2026, our research team collected over 5,700 life insurance prices from the UK’s leading insurers to create a comprehensive analysis of the cost of life insurance.
 We also used our own internal data on customers looking to buy life insurance, along with other industry data points, to build a typical customer profile.